OpenXRIF/dendrite/README.md

 # Dendrite
-Onboard System for handling instructions, translating XRIF to platform-specific instructions
+Onboard System for translating XRIF to platform-specific instructions and managing tasks.